GitBluub/Kayo/README.md

 # A professional, personal dashboard

-Kayo is a web dashboard app which lets you access your fvorite information in a blink of an eye!
-Enjoy them contents while having a simple, non-disruptive browsing experience.
+Kayo is a web dashboard app which lets you access your favorite information in a blink of an eye!
+Enjoy these content while having a simple, non-disruptive browsing experience.

 ## Features